chenjunhao0315/Tensor/README.md

 * [Online Documentation](https://github.com/chenjunhao0315/Tensor/wiki)

 ## Build and run
-Since some consideration, the project configuration is not fully control by `CMake`, but control by `Config.hpp`.
-Hence, there is some option in `Config.hpp` need to be adjusted before `CMake`,
+Since some consideration, the project configuration is dominant by `CMake`.
+Hence, if you has the requirement of not depend on `CMake`, you need to add a flag `-DOTTER_CONFIG` when compiling, with that, you can manually control the option by `Config.hpp`

 > `OTTER_MOBILE = 0` to build with mobile optimize.
 Note that this will disable `AVX` capability <br>
 > `OTTER_OPENMP = 1` to enable multithread with `openmp` <br>